ReinhardKeil/IoT_App/ProposedStructure/Proposals.md

 ```
 ./clayers/Board/WiFi/                          # base directory of the WiFi configuration
 ./clayers/Board/WiFi/Board/MIMXRT1050-EVKB     # clayer.yml and other source files
-./clayers/Board/WiFi/RTE                       # component configurations of the Baord layer
+./clayers/Board/WiFi/RTE                       # component configurations of the Board layer
 ```

 A {Board} layer is copied by the `csolution` tool to the project with this structure:
 ```
-./RTE                                          # component configurations of the Baord layer
+./RTE                                          # component configurations of the Board layer
 ./Board/MIMXRT1050-EVKB                        # clayer.yml and other source files
 ```